Creating Dialogue on Abortion:

 Pictures of the unborn, both before and after abortion, are essential to helping clarify the facts in a way that words seldom can.
-To help, we suggest you use JFA’s “Two-Minute Outreach” script to share pages 2-5 of JFA’s Exhibit Brochure (includes graphic material).
-The script includes a warning before showing pictures of the results of abortion, which is especially helpful in everyday conversation situations.
-Here's a link to the complete online Brochure, and here's a link to the form to fill out to receive a printed JFA Brochure.
+To help, we suggest you use the two-minute script in “Activity 7” to learn to share JFA’s “Invitation to Dialogue” Brochure with a friend.
+This activity includes a warning before showing pictures of the results of abortion, which is especially helpful in everyday conversation situations.
+Here’s a link to the complete online Brochure (with live links to more web content), or, you can fill out the form to receive a printed “Invitation to Dialogue” Brochure.

 Additional Resources on Sharing Pictures:

 What Is the Unborn?
 (Video of the unborn in the womb, included on this page, helps us come face to face with the unborn in a way that both startles and amazes us.)

 What Is Abortion?
 (Still photos and video of the results of abortion, included on this page clarify what abortion is in a way that words never can.
 Warning: This material is extremely graphic.)

 4. Develop a plan for starting the conversation naturally.
 (15 minutes)

 Consider three people you know who are either pro-choice or whose views on abortion you don’t know.
 Choose the person on the list who you believe will be the most approachable or easiest for you to talk to about abortion.
 Your goal is to start the conversation with that person in a natural, non-awkward way.
 We suggest using a direct approach which is up front about how you are purposefully trying to learn something, and you need the person’s help: